53 Must-Have Features for Local Business Websites [Infographic]

 Your homepage should feature the best or highest selling products and services that you offer.
 This will create a good first impression and encourage potential customers to browse for more information.

 10. Quote form

-A quote form gives your customers an easy way to make service related inquires.
-Instead of having a form only on the contact page, include a quote form at the same location in every page of your site.
+A quote form gives your customers an easy way to make service related inquiries.
+Instead of having a form only on the contact page, include a quote form at the same location on every page of your site.

 11. Quality content

 For websites of any kind – “Content is the king.”
 Without relevant content, your business site will neither be able to attract the customers nor have a good ranking in search results.
 While content may not come to your mind when you think about the features of a website, it’s crucial for your site’s success.